nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User does not provide any search terms.
+User does not provide any arguments as search terms.
   * 1a1.
 AddresSoc shows an error message.

+    Use case resumes at step 1.

+* 1b.
+User provides invalid arguments as search terms.
+  * 1b1.
+AddresSoc shows an error message.

-    Use case ends.
+    Use case resumes at step 1.